epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/README.md

 # Resource Descriptor file Examples

-This directory lists a series of example services configurations to be used by data providers to train on building their own Resource Descriptor files (`q.rd`) and scripts.
+This directory lists a series of example service configurations.
+They can be used by data providers to train on building their own Resource Descriptor files (`q.rd`) and scripts.

 ## List of available examples